 Yes, there is a lot of work involved in the preparation for traveling with children: making sure all of the laundry is finished, preparing food for the road, and planning itineraries and hotels.
 BUT, even on a busy vacation, you’ll get to eat out more often or someone else will make your bed!
 To me, that is worth the work it takes before and after the trip!

 I have to admit I am looking at this from the perspective of a stay-at-home Mom.
 I don’t leave the house much unless we are going to kids’ activities or visiting family, so I look forward to getting away either with or without the kids.

 Travel affords children the chance to see that the world is a big, diverse place

-Unfortunately, we have yet to tackle these issues as a family.
+Unfortunately, we have yet to really tackle these issues as a family.
+(The closest we came was addressing the homelessness of New Orleans, yet they were still so young).
 Once our children are a little older, we hope to do service-oriented travel and show them poorer areas of the world, where government benefits and a value for life don’t really exist.
 We have Compassion children that we would love to visit.
 Our children’s generation is often referred to as “the entitlement generation” and we don’t want our children to think that the entire world lives like our little corner of suburbia.